-Dupuytren’s disease usually develops over a period of several years.
+Dupuytren’s disease is felt to be primarily genetically determined and usually develops over a period of several years.
 It happens when the layer of tissue beneath the skin in your palm starts to form knots.
 Eventually, these knots create a thick cord of tissue that pulls your fingers into a bent position.

 If your disease is advanced, Dr. Diao may recommend surgery.
 The goal of the procedure is to release the pull on your fingers so you can straighten them normally.
 Surgery provides longer-lasting results than the other treatment options available to patients with this condition.

 Most people with Dupuytren’s disease will benefit from a minimally invasive procedure designed to simply release the pressure by removing affected tissue.
 However, in some cases, this procedure will fail.

 If the minimally invasive surgical treatment fails, Dr. Diao may recommend a more invasive procedure in which he removes all of the tissue in the palm that’s likely to ever be affected by the condition.
 He then uses a skin graft to cover the wound.

 Is there a non-operative treatment for Dupuytren's disease?